-Personal (or noncommercial) imports of rice from India into the United States are prohibited.
-Commercial imports of Indian rice into the United States are allowed when the importer has followed all federal rules and regulations.
+However, commercial imports of Indian rice into the United States are allowed when the importer has followed all federal rules and regulations.

-The importation of rice into the United States involves the jurisdiction of multiple government agencies.
-Food is one of the most scrutinized categories of imports.
 The U.S. government wants to ensure that all foods that enter the country are safe, sanitary, and up to all other standards.
 After all, improperly handled or produced food can cause significant problems for anyone who eats it.

 The following agencies have a say in whether your rice is allowed into the country: